karki011/CourseMaterial/sql/statements.markdown

 * Update: The act of modifying existing data
 * Delete: The act of removing existing data

 In the world of SQL, we also need the ability to manipulate data/records.
-We have CRUD in ANSI SQL with these statements:
+We have CRUD in ANSI SQL with these four statements:

-### SELECT: Read Existing Records
+## SELECT: Read Existing Records

 The `SELECT` statement in SQL is used to read, or query, existing records in your database.
 It follows this syntax: